Nutrition Clubs in Vietnam

 The National Institute of Nutrition (NIN) evaluated the Nutrition Club approach as a highly sustainable and effective community-based nutrition intervention.
 NIN has also included the Nutrition Club model into the technical guidance for implementing nutrition interventions under the National Target Programs.

-The model is currently sustained under the National Target Program for Socio-Economic Development in Ethnic Minority through regular communication sessions to promote practices of nutrition, child-care, and health-seeking behaviors among parents and caregivers within the first 1,000 days of a child's life.
+The model is currently sustained under the National Target Program for Socio-Economic Development in Ethnic Minority through regular communication sessions to promote practices of nutrition, child-care, and health-seeking behaviours among parents and caregivers within the first 1,000 days of a child's life.

-WV Vietnam's nutrition clubs were featured as a case study in a Canada Food Grains publication entitled Growing Nutrition: How investing in agricultural development can improve nutrition (see page 15) and in the Viêt Nam News.
+WV Viet Nam's nutrition clubs were featured as a case study in a Canada Food Grains publication entitled Growing Nutrition: How investing in agricultural development can improve nutrition (see page 15) and in the Viêt Nam News.